Prescribing Laws Take Effect January 1, 2022

 NOTICE TO THE PUBLIC RE: PODIATRIC MEDICAL DOCTORS WHO HAVE RECEIVED A PROBATIONARY ORDER

-SB 1448 mandates that on and after July 1, 2019, the California Board of Podiatric Medicine requires a licensee to provide a separate disclosure to a patient or a patient’s guardian or health care surrogate before the patient’s first visit if the licensee is on probation pursuant to a probationary order made on and after July 1, 2019.
-The bill would also require the California Board of Podiatric Medicine to provide specified information relating to licensees on this website.
+SB 1448 mandates that on and after July 1, 2019, the Podiatric Medical Board of California requires a licensee to provide a separate disclosure to a patient or a patient's guardian or health care surrogate before the patient's first visit if the licensee is on probation pursuant to a probationary order made on and after July 1, 2019.
+The bill would also require the Podiatric Medical Board of California to provide specified information relating to licensees on this website.

 To protect and educate consumers of California through licensing, enforcement, and regulation of Doctors of

-The California Board of Podiatric Medicine (Board) strives to provide effective licensing and enforcement of podiatric physicians as a means
+The Podiatric Medical Board of California (Board) strives to provide effective licensing and enforcement of podiatric physicians as a means

 to protect the public from any unfit and incompetent doctors practicing